danne931/akka-dotnet-bank/README.md

 The first iteration of this project [(see CSharpWithLanguageExt directory)](https://github.com/danne931/akka-dotnet-bank/tree/main/Archive/CSharpWithLanguageExt) expands on **Enrico Buonanno**'s banking account example [actor](https://github.com/la-yumba/functional-csharp-code-2/blob/master/Examples/Chapter19/Boc/AccountProcess.cs) to include additional business use cases as well as integration with [EventStoreDB](https://www.eventstore.com/eventstoredb) and C#'s functional programming toolkit, [language-ext](https://github.com/louthy/language-ext).

 The second iteration [(see FSharpWithAkka directory)](https://github.com/danne931/akka-dotnet-bank/tree/main/Archive/FSharpWithAkka) is close to a one-to-one representation of the CSharpWithLanguageExt directory, with all use cases rewritten in F#.
-I saw that [F#'s type inference](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/type-inference), [computation expressions](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) and immutable data structures made writing programs with typed functional programming more second nature than with C# so I decided to continue with it for the final iteration.
+I saw that [F#'s type inference](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/type-inference), [computation expressions](https://learn.microsoft.com/en-us/dotnet/fsharp/language-reference/computation-expressions) and immutable data structures made writing programs with typed functional programming more second nature than with C# so I decided to continue with it for future development.